 $250 MILLION RECOVEREDfor our clients view results

-If you or your loved one has been injured in a serious accident, contact our Rhode Island personal injury attorneys at (888) 281-3100 to schedule a free, no-obligation consultation.
+If you or your loved one has been injured in a serious accident, contact our Rhode Island personal injury attorneys in Providence at (888) 281-3100 to schedule a free, no-obligation consultation.

 Car Accident Traumatic Brain Injury I would definitely recommend Karns & Kerrison to anyone who asked - they come through for you.

 - Patricia Feeley

 Slipped on Greasy Floor I have no reservations whatsoever in recommending Karns & Kerrison.

 - Mike Carey

 Rear End Collision Nothing but positive results from consultation, to filing the legal suit, handling of a major operation, to recovery and finalizing a generous settlement.